-There will be 9 homework assignments.
+There will be nine homework assignments.
 The tentative date each homework assignment will be given is shown on the lecture schedule.
-Each assignment has two parts.
+Each assignment will have two parts.
 The first part is a list of problems from the textbook.
-Since worked out solutions to these problems can be found in the Solutions Manual for Exploring Chemical Analysis, these problems will not be collected or graded.
+These problems will not be collected or graded since worked out solutions to these problems can be found in the Solutions Manual for Quantitative Chemical Analysis.
 The second part of the assignment will have problems that are to be worked out and turned in for grading.